Apham186/odin-recipes/readme.md

-This is teh first project in the ODIN PROJECT
+This is the first project in the ODIN PROJECT
 I will be using what I have learned to build my first website Wahoooo